-The belief that keeping it simple doesn’t work is something that is embraced in every area of life — except exercise.
+The belief that keeping it simple doesn’t work is embraced in every area of life — except exercise.
 Unless a behavior is deemed extreme or challenging, people don’t think it will be effective.

-This belief, that fitness has to be hard, is not only dangerous, but it’s also a reason why so many people don’t see results, get frustrated, and generally miss all the easy ways to stay healthy.
+This belief that fitness has to be hard is dangerous, but it’s also why so many people don’t see results, get frustrated, and generally miss all the easy ways to stay healthy.

-Even though you do need to put in some time and effort, it’s not as much as you might think.
-The amount of time and effort you need to invest to see a difference in your health and well-being is actually quite small.
+Even though you must put in some time and effort, it’s not as much as you might think.
+The amount of time and effort you need to invest to see a difference in your health and well-being is relatively tiny.

-If you’re looking for a place to start your routine or you want to make slight changes that will have a big impact, it’s time to start walking.
+If you’re looking for a place to start your routine or want to make slight changes that will significantly impact you, it’s time to start walking.
 Here’s why and how walking can help you lose fat.

 Is Walking Better Than Running?

-It can be hard to tell the difference between “healthy habits” and “fat loss habits,” but it’s an important distinction to make.
+It can be hard to distinguish between “healthy habits” and “fat loss habits,” but it’s essential.

 This is also true of exercise – people can’t seem to agree on the best type of exercise.